-This release of the interface works with MATLAB Version 5.0 or later.
-The precompiled binary mxlindo.dll (also mxlindo.mexw32 or mxlindo.mexw64 for 32-bit and 64-bit Windows platforms for more recent versions of Matlab) can be found in the lindoapi\bin\winxx folder.
+This release of the interface works with MATLAB Version 2009 or later.
+The precompiled binary mxlindo.mexw32 (or mxlindo.mexw64) for the 32-bit (or 64-bit) Windows platform is located under the lindoapi\bin\win32 (or lindoapi\bin\win64) folder.